 Behavioral Health Clinic

-Treatment is usually limited to about 10 sessions.
 The BHC does not provide emergency services or medication management.
-Clients pay a nominal fee per session to cover clinic expenses:

 Psychology Building, Room 210